cell-os/cell-os/docs/packaging.md

 #### Using the HDFS WebHDFS REST endpoint

-We configure HDFS to also start the WebHDFS rest endpoint for easier access to HDFS through HTTP
+We configure HDFS to also start the WebHDFS rest endpoint for easier access to HDFS through HTTP.

 **Resources**
 * [Official documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html)